Charlotte Coliseum: History

 Construction on the Charlotte Coliseum began in 1986 and was opened on August 11, 1988, with a dedication by the Reverend Billy Graham.
 The architects, Odell Associates, claimed to have built a state-of-the-art venue, complete with a large eight-sided video scoreboard, but the arena contained far fewer luxury suites than other arenas built in that era.
 George Shinn had used the under-construction arena as his hole card to get the NBA to place a team in the city.
 With almost 24,000 seats, it was not only the largest venue in the league, but the largest basketball-specific arena ever to serve as a full-time home for an NBA team.
 Some thought the Coliseum was too big, but Shinn believed the area's longstanding support for college basketball made the Coliseum a more-than-viable home for an NBA team.

 The day after the dedication, the United States Olympic basketball team was scheduled to play an exhibition game at the Coliseum.
-While preparing for the event, the 40,000-pound, $3.2 million scoreboard was being repositioned when it struck the ceiling and crashed to the floor, destroying both it and the court it landed on—an alternate floor was brought from the old Coliseum in time for the game that night.
+While preparing for the event, the 40,000-pound, $3.2 million scoreboard was being positioned when it struck the ceiling and crashed to the floor.
+An alternate floor was brought from the old Coliseum in time for the game that night.

 The Hornets would go on to lead the NBA in attendance in eight of its first nine seasons playing in "The Hive".
 At one point, they sold out 371 consecutive games, or nearly nine consecutive seasons.
-However, poorly received decisions made by Shinn, as well as anger over personal scandals involving him, caused fan support to dwindle, and by then the Coliseum was seen by many as outdated and no longer suitable to be the home of a major professional sports team.
-When the Hornets relocated to New Orleans, in 2002, the Hornets' attendance had dropped to last in the 29-team league.
+However, poorly received decisions made by Shinn, as well as anger over personal scandals involving him, caused fan support to dwindle, and the Coliseum was seen by many as outdated and no longer suitable as the home of a major professional sports team.
+Before the Hornets relocated to New Orleans in 2002, the team's attendance had dropped to last in the 29-team league.